How do the NFL Playoffs work in 2022? Format, bracket, seeding, teams, byes, OT explained - NBC Sports

 Tennessee Titans, Kansas City Chiefs, Buffalo Bills, Cincinnati Bengals, Las Vegas Raiders, New England Patriots, Pittsburgh Steelers, Green Bay Packers, Tampa Bay Buccaneers, Dallas Cowboys, Los Angeles Rams, Arizona Cardinals, San Francisco 49ers and Philadelphia Eagles.

-The Chiefs, Bills, Bengals, Buccaneers, Rams and 49ers are the six teams remaining in the NFL Playoffs.
+The Chiefs, Bengals, Rams and 49ers are the four teams remaining in the NFL Playoffs.

 READ MORE: PFT’s NFL Wild Card 2022 picks and predictions